wiltaylor/packer-windows/ReadMe.md

 * [Virtual Box](https://www.virtualbox.org/)

 After the above is installed you need one last thing.
 Which is upgrader.exe from vmware.
 To get this do the following:

-2. Create a new VM and use VMware’s easy install feature to create the vm for you but don’t start the vm.
+1. Create a new VM and use VMware’s easy install feature to create the vm for you but don’t start the vm.
-3. Extract the autoinst.flp file created by vmware with 7zip.
+2. Extract the autoinst.flp file created by vmware with 7zip.
 Note: You will get an error when extracting.
 The file is still fine.
+3. Create a Tools and an ISO folder inside the Windows directory in this repository.
-4. Copy the upgrader.exe file to the Tools folder of this repository.
+4. Copy the upgrader.exe file to the Tools folder of this repository created above.
+5. Copy your windows install iso files into the ISO folder.
+Look at the contents of pssake-build.ps1 file for the expected filenames of the iso files.

 ## Running the build script
 Simply run the following command from the Windows directory of the repository.